Recognized Student Organization Food Sales

 4.7 Policy Review

 4.7.1 This policy shall be reviewed annually to determine whether any revisions to the policy are necessary.
-The committee that shall review the policy and recommend any policy changes shall be comprised of representatives from the Office of the Vice Chancellor of Student Development, Campus Activities, the Department of Student Engagement and Leadership, Appalachian Food Services, Club Council, the Student Government Association, the Panhellenic Association, the Interfraternity Council and a club faculty advisor.
+The committee that shall review the policy and recommend any policy changes shall be comprised of representatives from the Office of the Vice Chancellor of Student Development, Campus Activities, the Department of Student Engagement and Leadership, Appalachian Food Services, and students invited as appropriate.

 5 Additional References